• Home

 GLORIA

-Frank listens to my concerns and develops a program for each session to address them.
-He is very knowledgeable and resourceful and communicates well.
+Frank listens to my concerns and develops tailored exercise programs for each session to address them.
+As a personal trainer, he is very knowledgeable and resourceful, and he communicates well, especially regarding senior fitness.

 GLORIA